mibur1/psy111/book/statistics/6_EFA/1_Example.md

 # 10.1.
 Application

 To apply EFA we will use the `factor_analyzer` package {cite}`Persson.2021`.
-As always, this can be installed through `pip` and you can further read through the [official documentation](https://factor-analyzer.readthedocs.io/en/latest/index.html) as linked in the README on [github](https://github.com/EducationalTestingService/factor_analyzer).
+As always, this can be installed through `pip` and you can further read through the [official documentation](https://factor-analyzer.readthedocs.io/en/latest/index.html) as linked in the README on [GitHub](https://github.com/EducationalTestingService/factor_analyzer).

-## Steps of EFA

-In EFA, the objective is to find the optimal number of factors that effectively explain the relationships among a set of observed variables.
+When performing EFA, our objective is to find the optimal number of factors that effectively explain the relationships among a set of observed variables.
 The main steps involved in this process are:

 1. Determining the number of factors
 2. Interpreting the initial factor loadings
 3. Rotating factors for better interpretation

+A **factor** is a latent variable summarizing the shared variance among observed variables.
+EFA aims to reduce the dimensionality by retaining fewer factors than observed variables. **Factor loadings** are the relationship between each observed variable and the factor.
+For orthogonal factors, these loadings can be viewed as correlations.
+High loadings indicate strong associations.

-## Terminology
+## Creating the Data

-1. **Factor:** A factor is a latent variable describing the associations between the observed variables.
-At maximum, an EFA model can have as many factors as observed variables (however, this makes no sense as the goal is *dimensionality reduction*).
-Every factor explains a certain variance in observed variables.
-2. **Factor Loading:** The factor loading is a matrix which shows the relationship of each variable to the underlying factor.
-In case of orthogonal factors, it depicts the correlation between the observed variable and the factor.
-Larger factor loadings correspond to more explained variance.
-3. **Eigenvalues:** Each factor has an *Eigenvalue*.
-It describes how much variance one factor explains over *all observed variables*.
-4. **Communalities:** Each observed variable has a communality.
-Communalities range from 0 to 1 and describe how much variance of one observed variable is explained by *all factors combined*.
-For orthogonal factors, communalities are the sum of the squared loadings for each variable.
-It represents the common variance.

 To demonstrate EFA, we will create a simulated dataset containing 9 variables (items).
 Three items each cover one underlying factor, with the items being: